 During each three year period, certificants must complete 60 Professional Development Units (PDUs) and record them in ACMP's online system.
 Each PDU corresponds to one hour spent on an activity (with the exception of experience) and requires supporting evidence of completion.
 Keep all receipts and related documentation to validate your renewal application.
 In the third year, all PDUs are submitted for approval along with a fee.

 PDUs can be earned in several different categories as summarized in the table below.
 Refer to the Candidate Handbook for more detail.

-Because certification maintenance is meant to ensure the ongoing development of your knowledge and experience, PDUs must not come solely from one area of The Standard, but cover broadly the five domains of The Standard.
+Because certification maintenance is meant to ensure the ongoing development of your knowledge and experience, PDUs must not come solely from one area of The Standard of Change Management©, but cover broadly the five domains of the Standard.
 For example, you should not attain all 30 education PDUs in communications.

 Change Management conference attendance can be claimed for PDUs.
 Attendees must retain evidence (e.g., receipts) that they attended, and claim only the portion of the conference spent ‘in session’.
 For example, attendance at ACMP’s Annual Change Management Conference provides up to 17 hours/PDUs.
 A regional conference allows for up to 10.
 Pre- and post-conference workshops can be claimed in addition to conference time.